logo elektroda

 Level 3

-I bought all the orings on allegro from one seller - he has a very large selection.
+I bought all the orings on Allegro from one seller - he has a very large selection.
 I don't know if I can give you the contact details here.
-Contact me on priv and I will send you the link.
+Get back to me on priv and I'll send you the link.

 • #214 21519657